-c) Employment Agreement:
+c) Employment Agreements:

 The Company has employment contracts with three key employees.
-The contracts call for salaries presently aggregating \$929,500 per year.
-The Sperzel contract expires in March 2017, the Klugewicz contract expires in May 2015, and the Esfandiari contract expires in March 2016.
-In connection with the contract that expires in March 2017, the Company issued, in March 2014, 250,000 options to purchase common stock, with one-fifth vesting on each of the first five anniversaries of the grant.
-In connection with the contract that expires in May 2015, the Company issued, in May 2013, 5,000 options to purchase common stock, with one-half vesting on each of the first and second anniversaries of the grant.
-In connection with the contract that expires in March 2016, the Company issued, in March 2013, 30,000 options to purchase common stock, with one-third vesting on each of the first, second and third anniversaries of the grant.
+The contracts call for salaries presently aggregating \$954,500 per year.
+The Sperzel contract expires in March 2017, the Klugewicz contract expires in May 2017, and the Esfandiari contract expires in March 2016.
+In connection with the Sperzel contract that expires in March 2017, the Company issued, in March 2014, 250,000 options to purchase common stock, with one-fifth vesting on each of the first five anniversaries of the grant.
+In connection with the Klugewicz contract that expires in May 2017, no options were issued; however in connection with the prior Klugewicz contract that expired in May 2015, the Company issued, in May 2013, 5,000 options to purchase common stock, with one-half vesting on each of the first and second anniversaries of the grant.
+In connection with the Esfandiari contract that expires in March 2016, the Company issued, in March 2013, 30,000 options to purchase common stock, with one-third vesting on each of the first, second and third anniversaries of the grant.